bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-02-avma-agent-and-member-portals.md

 ### Accomplishments

-The AVMA portals were the first modular applications I've ever worked with.
-It uses components and modules that are shared across other web applications and rating platforms, such as:
+The AVMA portals were the first modular applications I've ever worked with and really opened by eyes for application development in terms of scalability and reusability.

-- Quoting process
-- Rating process
-- Billing
-- Case Listing

-This opened my eyes for application development in terms of scalability and reusability, not to mention the far-reaching risks of making changes.